 Although the defining line between “regular” and “premium” cars isn’t as sharp as it used to be, the latter still tend to offer performance, luxury, and convenience features—along with a more prestigious name—for which some people still seem willing to pay extra.

 Speaking of prices, our premium classes tend to span a wider dollar range than those for regular cars, and the premium midsize category is no exception.
-The least expensive model (the Buick Regal Sportback) starts at under $26,000, while the most expensive model (the BMW 6-Series Gran Coupe) starts at more than $81,000—and goes up quite a ways from there.
+The least expensive model (the Buick Regal Sportback) starts at around $26,000, while the most expensive model (the BMW 6-Series Gran Coupe) starts at more than $81,000—and goes up quite a ways from there.

 The majority of premium-midsize cars come only as 4-door sedans, though the Buick Regal TourX, Jaguar XF Sportbrake, and Volvo V60 and V90 are wagons, and the Mercedes-Benz E-Class offers not only a wagon, but also a coupe and convertible.
 The entries are split pretty evenly between front-wheel drive and rear-wheel drive, and the majority also offers all-wheel drive.
-Model lines that include a hybrid version are the Acura RLX, BMW 5-Series, Infiniti Q50 and Q70, Lexus ES and GS, Mercedes-Benz E-Class, and Lincoln MKZ.
+Model lines that include a hybrid version are the Acura RLX, BMW 5-Series, Lexus ES, Lincoln MKZ, and Volvo S90.

 Several premium midsize cars offer high-performance variants with breathtaking capabilities.
 The BMW M6 Gran Coupe (which is actually a slope-roofed sedan) has a 4.4-liter turbo V8 rated at 560 hp, or 600 with the Competition Package; the M5 sedan comes standard with 600 hp and all-wheel drive.
 The Cadillac CTS sedan’s top engine choice is a 420-hp twin-turbo 3.6-liter V6, and the super-performance CTS-V gets a 640-hp supercharged 6.2-liter V8.
 The Lexus GS F is equipped with a 467-hp 5.0-liter V8.
-The Mercedes-Benz AMG CLS63 S sedan has a 577-hp 5.5-liter turbocharged V8, and the AMG E63 S sedan and wagon have a 603-hp 4.0-liter turbocharged V8.
+The Mercedes-Benz AMG CLS53 has a turbocharged, mild-hybrid 3.0-liter 6-cylinder that puts out 429 hp, and the AMG E63 S has a 603-hp 4.0-liter turbocharged V8.